starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/common_library.rst

         dict_update{dict_ptr=dict_end}(0, 1, 2)
         let (squashed_dict_start, squashed_dict_end) = dict_squash{
             range_check_ptr=range_check_ptr}(dict_start, dict_end)
-        # Inconsistent update 'prev_value' is now '2'.
-This will
+        # The following is an inconsistent update, 'prev_value'
-        # fail while using the library's hints but can be made to
+        # is now '2'.
+This will fail while using the library's hints
-        # pass by a malicious prover.
+        # but can be made to pass by a malicious prover.
         dict_update{dict_ptr=squashed_dict_end}(
             key=0, prev_value=3, new_value=2)
         # Squash fails.